Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 • More

 When you're ready, it's time to head to the capital.
 Make the most of your last night in Reykjavik.
-Enjoy the city's summer atmosphere and explore the colorful culture.
+Enjoy the city's summer atmosphere and explore its colorful streets, local cuisine, and lively culture.

-Tonight, you'll stay in comfortable accommodation in Reykjavik, where you can get plenty of rest, ready for your journey home tomorrow.
+Tonight, you'll stay in comfortable accommodation in Reykjavik, where you can rest and be ready for your journey home tomorrow.

 Read more